ricp2015/signature_localization/README.md

 # Handwritten Signature Detection and Localization

 This repository contains the implementation of a pipeline for detecting and localizing handwritten signatures in scanned documents.
 The project explores three distinct approaches for this task: a fixed grid-based method, a selective search-based approach, and a state-of-the-art Faster R-CNN model.
 Each method leverages machine learning and preprocessing techniques to propose and classify regions of interest.
+See the [report](docs/Project_Report.pdf) for more details.

 In the images below, the first image shows the initial bounding boxes proposed by the selective search-based method.
-The second image shows the bounding boxes after filtering out overlapping regions and non-signature regions.
+The second image shows the selected bounding box after filtering out overlapping regions and non-signature regions.

 ![Localization Phase 1](reports/figures/initial_bounding_boxes.png "Region proposal phase")